Hamlabs/ArcticTracker-docs/docs/setup.rst

   ap 1 <ssid> <key>

 Up to 6 alternative access-points can be given.
+First index is 1.
 The first one will be tried first, if that fails, it will try the next, etc. Give the command 'wifi on' to turn on the wifi.
 Then it should try to connect.
 The command 'wifi-info' will return information so you can see if it succeeds to connect, what IP-address it gets, etc..

 Using the Web App